Matthew McConaughey writes new op-ed after Uvalde school shooting

 AUSTIN (KXAN) – Matthew McConaughey has penned a new op-ed for Esquire magazine, detailing his return to his Texas hometown of Uvalde after the shooting at Robb Elementary, and sharing his thoughts on gun reform.

-In the piece, published this week, McConaughey recounted meeting with Republican congressman Tony Gonzales in the wake of the shooting, and visiting the parents of the victims — in their own homes — with wife Camila Alves.
+In the piece, McConaughey recounted meeting with Republican congressman Tony Gonzales in the wake of the shooting, and visiting the parents of the victims — in their own homes — with wife Camila Alves.

 The experience, he said, forced him to examine his own relationship with guns, which began when his father taught him to give “full respect” to firearms at the age of 9.